Simaodosreislima/Walk-a-Lot/README.md

 ## Description

-A database of walking routes where users can upload their walks with comments and pictures of interesting things to see. **_---Other users can search, interact, share, comment and contribute with their walks.---_**
+A database of walking routes where users can upload their walks start and end points with comments and pictures of interesting things to see. **_---Other users can search, interact, share, comment and contribute with their walks.---_**

 <br>